Skip to main content

 Experiential Learning

-Engineering Learning Initiatives (ELI) enhances the learning environment by promoting evidence-supported practices in teaching and learning.
-ELI programs empower students by facilitating student-centered, inclusive, collaborative, and experiential learning opportunities within supportive and accessible communities.
-ELI organizes tutors on call, sponsors Academic Excellence Workshops, and runs the college’s Teaching Assistant Development Program.
+OIE offers evidence-supported practices in teaching and learning that empower students by facilitating student-centered, inclusive, collaborative, and experiential learning opportunities within supportive and accessible communities.
+OIE offers Tutors-on-Call for Engineers, Academic Excellence Workshops, and the Teaching Assistant Development Program

-Cornell Engineering Project Teams offer students a unique, multifaceted learning opportunity.
-Entirely led and run by undergraduates, project teams collaboratively solve complex problems while gaining real-world engineering experience.
-Project team participation complements world-class classroom and laboratory learning, providing students with opportunities to hone leadership and professional skills alongside teammates from across the college and university.
+Project Teams offer students a unique, multifaceted learning opportunity.
+Led and run by undergraduates, project teams collaboratively solve complex problems while gaining real-world engineering experience.
+Project team participation complements work-class classroom and laboratory learning, providing students with opportunities to hone leadership and professional skills alongside teammates from across the college and university.
 Innovation and teamwork drive the success of this unparalleled program.

 Community and Belonging